Players' Championship: Qualification

 The top 12 teams on the men's and women's WCT year-to-date rankings respectively qualify for the event.
 Teams that decline their invitations are replaced by the next highest ranked team.

 Format

+Since 2023, and from 2014 to 2021, the event featured 12 teams split into two pools of six which compete in a round robin, with the top six teams advancing to a single game elimination playoff.
+In 2021, the number of teams earning playoff berths was reduced from eight.
 The 2022 event was a triple knockout.
-From 2014 to 2019, the event featured 12 teams split into two pools of six which competed in a round robin.
-The top 8 teams advance to a single game elimination playoff.
-The event has been held in its current format since 2014.
-In 2021, the number of teams earning playoff berths was reduced to six.